 Decongestants are a useful over-the-counter remedy when people have a stuffy or runny nose, but some

 A person should explain to their pharmacist that they have high blood pressure and ask them to recommend a suitable option.

 The main risk factors for high blood pressure are likely to be environmental, but genetic factors may play a role.
 Hypertension can run in families, and people from certain ethnic and racial backgrounds appear to have a higher risk.

-For most people, the natural sodium content in vegetables, for example, is enough for their body’s needs.
-Avoiding the salt shaker and eating less processed and premade food are good ways to cut salt intake.
+For example, the natural sodium content in vegetables is enough for most individuals’ bodily needs.
+With this in mind, avoiding the salt shaker and eating less processed and premade food are suitable ways to cut salt intake.

-Without treatment or taking measures to manage blood pressure, excessive pressure on the artery walls can lead to damage of the blood vessels, which is a form of cardiovascular disease.
-It can also damage some vital organs.
+Without treatment or taking measures to manage blood pressure, excessive pressure on the artery walls can cause damage to the blood vessels, a form of cardiovascular disease.
+It can also damage vital organs.